-Living green walls are labour intensive and depending on the complexity of the system (and specificity of the design), can cost over $1,500 (ex GST) per square metre including installation.
+Living green walls are labour intensive and depending on the complexity of the system (and specificity of the design), can cost over $1,500 (ex GST) per square metre, including installation, excluding maintenance.

 Why is this the case?
 Simply because there is a lot of work involved in setting a green wall up so that it will continue to look good over the long term.

 They require waterproofing, building and installation of the structure, irrigation, plumbing and electrical work (for pumping and lighting).
 If set up well initially, ongoing maintenance becomes far more affordable.

 And while there are certainly more affordable systems (and even DYI kits) available on the market—these often do not include irrigation, waterproofing and consultation services that can end up saving you thousands overall.
 Nobody wants a dead green wall!

 If the cost of a living vertical garden is out of reach but your heart is set on the optics, you can opt for an artificial green wall.
 Prices for artificial walls range from as low as $150 per square metre excluding installation, and are determined by quality and style.

 Green wall installation considerations

 First, you need to consider your wall structure.
 Allowance should be made for a weight of up to 50kg per square metre for one side of the green wall.